goatshriek/stumpless/docs/localization.md

 header is a valid IETF Language Tag in all lowercase letters.

-After adding the header itself, you will need to tie it in to the build system by updating the `CMakeList.txt` file, the `include/private/config.h.in` header template, and the locale wrapper `include/private/config/locale/wrapper.h`.
-In the CMake script, add an `elseif` block to the chain of conditionals responsible for determining the locale (do a search for `STUMPLESS_LANGUAGE` to quickly find this) following the pattern of the others that are already there.
+After adding the header itself, you will need to tie it in to the build system by updating the `tools/cmake/l10n.cmake` file, the `include/private/config.h.in` header template, and the locale wrapper `include/private/config/locale/wrapper.h`.
+In the CMake script, add an `elseif` block to the chain of conditionals responsible for determining the locale following the pattern of the others that are already there.
 Next, in the private config header template, add a definition for the locale symbol for the new locale.
 This symbol should be of the form `USE_LOCALE_XXX` where the last portion is the RFC 5646 language tag in all caps with underscore separators.
 Again, reference the already defined locales to see what this should look like.
 Finally, in the locale wrapper header add an `#elseif` statement for the new locale symbol in the same order as it appears in the CMake build script to include the new header.

 The last step is to add new CI builds for the new locale to make sure that there are no immediate problems and catch any future ones that arise.
 This is